Mission Blue Butterfly

-Population: The San Bruno Mountain population is estimated at 18,000 adults.
+The San Bruno Mountain population has been estimated at around 18,000 adults.
 The Skyline Ridges support approximately 2,000 adults, and there may be as many as 500 at Twin Peaks.
 The Marin Headlands population has not been estimated, but is significant.

-Habitat: The Mission blue requires a host plant and appropriate nectar plants in a coastal grassland habitat.
+The Mission blue requires a larval host plant and appropriate nectar plants in a coastal grassland habitat.
 The host plants utilized by the Mission blue are silver lupine (Lupinus albifrons), summer lupine (Lupinus formosus), and varicolor lupine (Lupinus variicolor).
-Nectar plants include various composites (Asteraceae) that grow in association with the lupines.
+Nectar plants are varied, and often include several members of the sunflower family that grow in association with the lupines.